Your Access to the Exclusive

 • Do I need to be an art market expert to invest?

 You do not need to be an art market expert to invest.
-Partasio’s expertise is to source, manage and eventually sell the paintings for a profit.
-As an investor, you only need to select the portfolio you want to invest in and you will receive regular updates throughout the holding period.
+Partasio’s expertise lies in sourcing, managing, and ultimately selling paintings for a profit.
+As an investor, your role is simple – select the portfolio you wish to invest in, and you will receive regular updates throughout the holding period.

-Our team consists of accomplished art market experts who have significant knowledge of, and experience in, the blue-chip art market.
-Our experts’ network and access are global and focused on sourcing the best blue-chip artworks for a given portfolio.
-Our network enables us to focus exclusively on private, off-market transactions at purchase, and to find the most opportune timing and channel when we decide to sell a painting.
+Our team is composed of seasoned art market experts with deep knowledge and extensive experience in the blue-chip art sector.
+Their global network and privileged access allow us to source the finest artworks for each portfolio.
+This network enables us to focus exclusively on private, off-market acquisitions, ensuring favorable purchase terms, while also identifying the optimal timing and sales channels when divesting a painting.

 • Do I invest in a specific painting or a portfolio of paintings?

-We believe that diversification within the art market is absolutely essential to minimize risk.
-For that reason, we give you the opportunity to invest into small portfolios containing 4 to 6 paintings each rather than into individual paintings.
+We believe that diversification within the art market is essential to minimizing risk.
+That is why we offer investors the opportunity to invest in carefully curated portfolios of 4 to 6 paintings, rather than individual artworks.

 • What is the average holding period per painting?